-When you think of Disney, you may think of the storied, golden years of animation heralded by Walt himself; of today's international media conglomerate acquiring Marvel, Star Wars, Pixar, and more; you may imagine the world's leading theme parks with fairytale castles at their center, or pirates, or parades.
+When you think of Disney, you may think of the storied, golden years of animation heralded by Walt himself; of today's international media conglomerate acquiring Marvel, Star Wars, Pixar, and more; you may imagine the world's leading theme parks with fairytale castles at their center, or pirates, princesses, and parades.
 One thing that you probably don't associate with Disney?
 Failure.

 Our Declassified Disaster series was created to share the rare instances when Disney Parks have missed the mark, with in-depth entries exploring unfortunate attractions like Stitch's Great Escape, The Enchanted Tiki Room: Under New Management, Disney-MGM Studios' stalled Backstage Studio Tour, the sputtering Rocket Rods in Disneyland's abysmal New Tomorrowland '98, and the laughably bad Journey into YOUR Imagination.
 But those attractions, too, eventually close or crumble, living on only in the stories people tell about them.
 What happens when a mistake isn't so easily brushed under the rug or written off?
 What happens when the thesis behind an entire theme park is broken?